´ Skip to content

 Which turntable should I choose?

-The RIAA amplifier - an absolute must
+The RIAA preamp - an absolute must

-The correction is necessary because, when the record is cut, you have to lower the bass (otherwise the pickup will jump out of the groove) and raise the treble (to remove hiss and noise later when it is lowered again).
-With these measures in the cutting process, it is of course necessary to correct the sound before it can be played with good results, and that is exactly what an RIAA does, it restores the frequency curve and amplifies the signal.
-Many amplifiers have built-in RIAA and such an input is typically called "phono".
+The correction is necessary because, when the record is cut, the bass has to be reduced (otherwise the cartridge will jump out of the groove) and the treble has to be boosted (so hiss and noise can later be removed when it is reduced again).
+With these measures in the cutting process, it is of course necessary to correct the sound before it can be played back with good results, and that is exactly what an RIAA does: it restores the frequency curve and amplifies the signal.
+Many amplifiers have a built-in RIAA, and such an input is typically called “phono”.

 FAQ about turntables

-Accessories for the record player
+Accessories for the turntable

 Pickups for every need